 In addition, it is important to carefully read the fine print in the broker’s agreement.
 Most brokers (logically) prefer clients with a higher bankroll who will stay with them for a long time.
 This means there will be a minimum deposit amount to open an account with a bookie via a broker.
 Moreover, you might need to pay some transaction fees if you fail to meet certain rollover requirements.
 Transaction fees are key, since many brokers will offer you some small commission on the bets placed via their accounts.
-This makes brokers a great option for Sports Betting Arbitrage.
+This makes brokers a great option for Arbitrage Betting.
 However, those can be offset by the fees you will need to pay later on for moving your money around.

 So in short, when following a betting strategy always make sure to explore the options available on bookies, exchanges and brokers.
 Wherever you decide to place your bet, make a solid research beforehand in order to be sure that the counterparty is reliable.
 You can also ask me in the comments and I would share what I know.
 That’s it for now, happy betting and best of luck to everyone!